 The Translational Science of Rare Diseases

-Research on Rare Diseases is of critical relevance to 300 million people affected worldwide by more than 8.000 rare disease entities.
-Additionally, it may open new horizons to understand fundamental pathomechanisms and to develop new therapies for common disorders.
-This symposium focuses on cutting-edge insights from basic and clinical science and their translation into the development of novel therapeutic strategies for rare diseases.
-The Research for Rare Consortium, supported by the German Federal Ministry of Education and Research, is proud to share innovative and exciting results and hopes to increase enthusiasm for rare diseases research.
+Research on rare diseases is critically important to the 300 million people worldwide affected by one of the approximately 8,000 known rare diseases.
+Studying these conditions has helped us better understand fundamental pathomechanisms, which may lead to the development of new therapies—not only for rare diseases, but also for more common disorders.
+This symposium focused on cutting-edge insights from basic and clinical science and their translation into the development of novel therapeutic strategies.
+The Research for Rare Networks, supported by the German Ministry of Research, Technology and Space, were proud to share innovative and exciting results and aimed to increase enthusiasm for rare disease research.

 Evangelische Akademie Tutzing